dburt4/TimeTracker/TimeTracker/Readme.txt

 -Some sort of menu bar for navigating

--Ability to choose whether an acivity is productive or not... but keep a default too somehow?
+XAbility to choose whether an acivity is productive or not... but keep a default too somehow?

+XLast activity was: _______

 -Page to see all the days activities (another page?)
 -- Ability to adjust activites in that ^ view